JohnAD/sulfur-lang/README.md

 * German `de`
 * Japanese `ja`

-### Multi-lingual UTF8 string handling.
+### (accessable) Multi-lingual string handling

 The users of an app are sometimes human.
 Humans speak different languages.
-The support for both compile-time and run-time selection of translation will be supported in the very core and structure of the language.
+The support for both compile-time and run-time translation of UTF8 strings will be supported in the very structure of the language.

 Examples: